 “Sam also does not have a lawyer.
 He can be reached at ___________________

 “I look forward to hearing from you as soon as possible, and to learning more about your rates, payment and retainer expectations.”

 That sort of email would be ideal.
 You haven’t told us anything about the nature of your disagreement, except that it involves the parenting of two children.
 You haven’t criticized Sam or given us any other description about the circumstances that might make Sam feel that you’d tried to influence John-Paul in your favour.
 You’ve also given us a sense of the timeline in which you’d like to wrap everything up, and that’s usually very helpful.

 Now if you contact us by telephone, don’t be surprised if we interrupt you and ask you to put it in writing, copied to the other side.
-We’re not trying to be rude, we just want to protect the other person’s perception of John-Paul’s neutrality and their faith that John-Paul will resolve your dispute fairly.
+We’re not trying to be rude, we just want to protect the other person’s perception of John-Paul’s neutrality and their belief that John-Paul will resolve your dispute fairly.

 Suggestions for lawyers

-There’s nothing unethical about contacting us on an ex parte basis, however the same concerns about the perception of tainting and bias remain and it’s important to keep your conversation with us brief, factual and to the point.
+There’s nothing unethical about contacting us on an ex parte basis, however the same concerns about perceptions of tainting and bias remain and it’s important to keep your conversation with us brief, factual and to the point.
 Counsel typically make this sort of contact to learn about our rates, document review processes and participation letters, canvas for conflicts and check our availability; all reasonable information to seek.
 (In fact, finding a date for an arbitration or mediation that works for both lawyers and both parties sometimes dictates the choice of arbitrator or mediator.
 You can check John-Paul’s availability in our public calendar.)